physiozoo/physiozoo.github.io/docs/sections/intro.rst

 Introduction
 ************

-The **PhysioZoo** platform is an open source project dedicated to the study of the heart rate variability (HRV) in electrophysiological recordings of humans and other mammals.
+**PhysioZoo** is a collaborative platform dedicated to the study of the heart rate variability (HRV) in Humans and other mammals’ electrophysiological recordings.
 The main components of the platform are:

 - *Software*

-  - An open-source algorithmic toolbox for matlab (``mhrv``), which implements all standard HRV analysis algorithms (and more).
-This can be used by your own data analysis code using it's matlab-like API.
+  - An open-source algorithmic toolbox for matlab (``mhrv``), which implements all standard HRV analysis algorithms, peak detection algorithms and prefiltering routines.
+This can be used within your own data analysis code using the ``mhrv`` API.

-  - An open-source graphical user interface (GUI) that allows performing advanced multi-window or multi-record HRV analysis of both ECG and RR-intervals data in various formats while also exporting results and figures.
-This can be performed easily by non-technical users without writing any code.
+  - An open-source graphical user interface (GUI) that provides a user friendly interface for advanced HRV analysis of RR-intervals time series and data visualization tools.
+This enables easy access to HRV analysis without writing any code.

-- *Databases*: A set of annotated databases of electrophysiological signals, both raw electrocardiogram and beat-interval time series, from dog, rabbit and mouse.
+- *Databases*: a set of annotated databases (dog, rabbit and mouse) of electrophysiological signals including raw electrocardiogram, manually audited peak locations and signal quality annotations.

 - *Configuration*